areaDetector/areaDetector/_sources/ADEiger/eiger.rst.txt

     - Controls whether autosummation should be done.
     - AutoSummation, AutoSummation_RBV
     - bo, bi
+  * - N.A.
+    - Controls whether data are signed or unsigned.
+    - SignedData, SignedData_RBV
+    - bo, bi
   * - detector/config/compression
     - Compression algorithm to use when compression is enabled.
 Options are:
         * lz4